 Airport not found

 Many foreign airports aren’t loaded into the Virgin Atlantic system.
-This includes some very popular airports that Delta serves such as Frankfurt (FRA), Munich (MUC), and Rome (FCO).
 If you want to book flights to one of these airports, it can’t be done online.
-I recommend first finding award space and then calling Virgin Atlantic to book it:
+I recommend first finding award space and then contacting Virgin Atlantic to book it:

 Find Award Space